kyriakosgeorgiades/Store/README.md

 ```

 ### Testing
-To run the tests both integration and unit test switch the database to "localhost" and right-click on the Test project and select "Run Tests".
+To run the tests both integration and unit test switch the connection string to "localhost" and right-click on the Test project and select "Run Tests".
 After you are done don't forget to switch back to "db" the server in the connection string

 Accessing the API